lemotdesign/one-click-hugo-cms/site/content/termite-treatments/_index.md

-      * Check List - Points to consider when choosing the Best Treatment Company Types of Termite Treatments on the Gold Coast
+      * Check List - Points to consider when choosing the Best Treatment Company

+      * Types of Termite Treatments on the Gold Coast

-      * How long does a treatment last
+      * How long does a treatment last?
   - heading: Termite Treatment Cost on the Gold Coast
     imageUrl: img/termite-treatment-how-much-does-it-cost.png
     text: >-